brakf/cdk-custom-resource-workspaces/blogpost.md

       domain: props.domain
     });
 ```
 The creation of the *CustomResource* can further be encapsulated in a *LDAPUser* class to simplify usage, which concludes this task.
+Note that the *provider* properties refers to the *LDAPUserProvider*.
 ```typescript
     const ldapUser = new LDAPUser(this, "User_" + user, {
         username: user,